 Llamas hate coyotes and will attack when spotted.
 Do be careful not to keep too many llamas or donkeys together because they will tend to herd and stop caring about protecting the other animals.
 It’s not 100% as you may lose an occasional animal from a sneaky coyote, but it will help keep your animals safe.

-7. Use Coyote Repellants
+9. Use Coyote Deterants and Repellants

 Coyote repellants are usually made of wolf urine or heavy chemicals that repel coyotes but are harmless to humans.
 Sprinkling it around the borders of your property can help to deter coyotes.